 Sonam shocks Olympic medallist Sakshi Malik in trials

-Sonam was trailing 4-6 in the second period but produced a sensational four-point throw with just three seconds left in the bout to make it 10-10 and win on criteria of scoring the last point.
-She then defeated Radhika 4-1 in the final to seal her spot in the Indian team in the 62kg category.
+Competing in her first trials at the senior level, Sonam was trailing 4-6 in the second period but produced a sensational four-point throw with just three seconds left in the bout to make it 10-10 and win on criteria of scoring the last point.
+The 18-year-old then defeated Radhika 4-1 in the final to seal her spot in the Indian team in the 62kg category.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)